yusx-swapp/OFM/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

-Next, install OFM package
+Next, install the OFM package

 ```bash
 cd OFM/
 pip install .
 ```

-## Super-FMs checkpoints
+## Supernets checkpoints

-OFM modeling a given foundation model (FM) as a supernet, with single-stage FM training, the FM can be quickly specialized to a wide range of resource constaints (> $10^{12}$) with zero-shot.
+OSF modeling a given pre-trained model as a supernet, with an efficient parallel finetuning process, OSM can transform the target pre-trained model to a supernet, and can be quickly specialized to a wide range of resource constraints (> $10^{12}$) with zero-shot.

-We validate the results we reported in our paper, we provide several trained supernet checkpoints.
-These checkpoints are been pushed to the anonymous Huggingface model hub Repos, you can find in following links.
+To validate the results we reported in our paper, we provide several trained supernet checkpoints.
+These checkpoints are been pushed to the anonymous Huggingface model hub Repos, which you can find in the following links.

 ### Checkpoints Links

-We pushed our trained super-FMs to the Huggingface model hub, you can find the checkpoints in the following links:
+We pushed our trained supernet to the Huggingface model hub, you can find the checkpoints in the following links:

 - [ ] [Super-Swinv2-base for CIFAR-10](https://huggingface.co/yusx-swapp/ofm-swin-base-patch4-window7-cifar10)
 - [ ] [Super-Swinv2-base for CIFAR-100](https://huggingface.co/yusx-swapp/ofm-swinv2-base-patch4-window7-cifar100/tree/main)